ongyx/mangadex/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

 This project is no longer maintained.
-You should use the [mangadex](https://github.com/EMACC99/mangadex) module instead.
+You should use another package instead (just google `mangadex python`).

 If you do really want to still use this: